Universal WAF Bypass for finding and exploiting SQL injections

 You can find logincrack.py HERE.

-I came to the conclusion that the blind SQL injection attack vectors we use are very old, slow, and there is a huge room for improvement to make them much faster and efficient.
+I came to the conclusion that the blind SQL injection techniques we use for data exfiltration are slow, and there is huge room for improvement to make them much faster and efficient.

-I spent some time designing new highly optimized SQL injection vectors and I wrote a paper where I documented these vectors.
-It got accepted to present this research at various conferences such as Hackfest Quebec, B-Sides Philly, BugCON Mexico, DragonJAR Colombia and Hack in Paris (which I missed because I was severely jet-lagged and I feel very ashamed to say so).
+I spent some time designing new high-speed optimized blind SQL injections and I wrote a paper where I documented all of these techniques.
+The research got accepted to be presented at various security conferences such as Hackfest Quebec, B-Sides Philly, BugCON Mexico, DragonJAR Colombia and Hack in Paris (which I missed because I was severely jet-lagged and I feel very ashamed to say so).

-For a self-explanatory and condensed version of the paper, you can find the slides of the talk HERE.
+For a self-explanatory and condensed version of the paper, you can find the slides of the talk here (the slides are numerous but most of them are just the same slide with different highlighted values):

 In Black Hat 2009 I had the honor of personally meeting @sirdarckcat (Eduardo Vela, leader of Google Project Zero) who gave a presentation titled "Our favorite XSS filters and how to attack them".
 In his presentation he managed to bypass every single popular Web Application Firewall that was in the market at that time and he said it had been a piece of cake.